Cover bild

 Accept-Languagede-DE,de;q=0.9,en;q=0.8

-1. Add a Code Node (JavaScript) hinzu, the the rohe HTML in brauchbaren Fließtext verwandelt:
+1. Add a Code Node (JavaScript) that converts the raw HTML into readable flowing text:

 // n8n Code node (JavaScript)